gurleensethi/LiteUtilities/README.md

                     .noNumbers()
                     .validate()
 ```
 The `Validator` class has all the validation functions, chain all the functions that you require and call `validate()` to process.
-The result returend is a `Boolean`, `true` if all validation are passed, `false` if any one of them fails.
+The result returned is a `Boolean`, `true` if all validation are passed, `false` if any one of them fails.

 ### Adding callbacks to listen to results
 If you want to take action after the validation is complete, there are two callbacks available, `addSuccessCallback()` and `addErrorCallback(ValidationError)`.
 The `addSuccessCallback` is invoked when the valdiation passes, `addErrorCallback` is invoked when validation fails.